Dive Deep Series: Sync.Map in Golang

 If the key already exists in the

-pointer to the new value.If the entry's state is Active or Deleted, this atomic swap can succeed without acquiring the
+readmap, the go-routine attempts a lock-free update.
+It tries to atomically swap theentry.ppointer to the new value.If the entry's state is Active or Deleted, this atomic swap can succeed without acquiring the

-mutex.
+mumutex.
 The new value is now immediately visible to all future readers.If the entry’s state in the

 Case B: Storing a New Key